 At Kojin, sustainability is not a side initiative—it is the foundation of how we cook, how we serve, and how we connect with our community.
 Our very name, Kojin, comes from the Japanese word for “personal,” and that ethos extends to how we treat every guest, every ingredient, and every resource we touch.
-Just as a meal at Kojin is meant to feel intentional and personal, so too are our sustainability practices: thoughtful, holistic, and rooted in
+Just as a meal at Kojin is meant to feel intentional and personal, so too are our sustainability practices: thoughtful, holistic, and rooted in responsibility to both people and the planet.

 Sustainability initatives